Isaac-Flath/anki/README.md

 If you are following the [fastai apl-study group](https://forums.fast.ai/t/apl-array-programming/97188) (either live or pre-recorded) follow these instructions.
 These will allow cards to be added as you follow along in the course.

 1. Load the `AplStudyGroup_CodeCards_Week1.csv` deck.
 This has all the cards covered in week 1 of the fastai apl study group.
-Unfortunately I do not have week 1 broken out.
+Unfortunately I do not have week 1 broken out by day (but feel free to enter a PR that does this!).
 1. After watching each study group session check back to load any new decks.
 They will be named `AplStudyGroup_CodeCards_Session<num>diff.csv`.
 This will create a deck with any cards that have either changed or created based on the latest changes.
 For example `AplStudyGroup_CodeCards_Session5diff.csv` will have only cards modified or added during Session 5 of the study group.

 # Files